dropswap/dropswap/README.md

 # DropSwap

-> Log on.
-Drop in.
-Swap Out.
+> Log on, drop in, swap out.

 DropSwap is an implementation of the constant product automated market maker exchange for ERC1155 assets, aka **uniswap for NFTs**.